No action against Reform councillor over threat to punch colleague ‘in the jaw’

 “There is a clear risk that a message like this will create a hostile or intimidating environment.”

-The Press Association understands that KCC did not believe the remark was serious enough to warrant action, and did not think Mr Osborne was acting as a councillor when he sent the message.
+The Press Association has seen evidence that KCC did not believe the remark was serious enough to warrant action, and did not think Mr Osborne was acting as a councillor when he sent the message.

 The council also told the complainants that nothing would be gained from further action because the incident was already in the public domain.